AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_android.md

                 });
 ```

 If you want to update custom attributes that set by other members, call `asyncRemoveChatRoomAttributesFromServerForced` instead.
-After you successfully call this method, other members in the chat room receives an `onAttributesRemoved` callback.
+After you successfully call this method, other members in the chat room receive an `onAttributesRemoved` callback.

 ```java
 // Removes a custom attribute by specifying chat room ID and attribute key.